NHS Careers > Explore by career > Healthcare science > Careers in healthcare science > Careers in life sciences > Biomedical science

 Training and education programmes

 Biomedical scientists must be registered with the Health and Care Professions Council (HCPC) to work in the NHS.
-There are three main routes to achieve this:
+In order to be eligible to apply for HCPC registration, individuals need to first successfully complete one of following three main routes:

 - A number of universities run BSc Healthcare Science degrees in life sciences with options to specialise in blood sciences, infection sciences or cellular sciences.
-A small number of these universities (including the University of the West of England and the University of Portsmouth) have achieved recognition from the HCPC, whereby students graduating from these particular universities can register as biomedical scientists with the HCPC.
+Students graduating from these particular universities can then apply to register as biomedical scientists with the HCPC.
 You must check with each university running BSc healthcare science degrees in the life sciences, to establish whether this is the case.For the most up to date list of accredited BSc Healthcare Science degrees, please use our coursefinder or visit the NHS Networks website.

 - It is also possible to start work with A levels in life sciences and/or equivalent as a trainee biomedical scientist, however this is only possible if the employer is willing to offer financial support and the time off to study for the degree on a part-time basis, then the training would be completed as above.